Distributional Depth-Based Estimation of Object Articulation Models: Problem Formulation:

-\textbf{Problem Formulation:} Given a sequence of $n$ depth images $\mathcal{I}_{1:n}$ of motion between two parts of an articulated object, we estimate the parameters of a probability distribution $p(\phi | \mathcal{I}_{1:n})$ representing uncertainty over the parameters $\phi$ of the articulation model $\mathcal{M}$ governing the motion between the two parts.
+Given a sequence of $n$ depth images $\mathcal{I}_{1:n}$ of motion between two parts of an articulated object, we estimate the parameters of a probability distribution $p(\phi | \mathcal{I}_{1:n})$ representing uncertainty over the parameters $\phi$ of the articulation model $\mathcal{M}$ governing the motion between the two parts.
 Following \citet{jain2020screwnet}, we define the model parameters $\phi$ as the parameters of the screw axis of motion, $\mathsf{S} = (\lhat, \m)$, where both $\lhat$ and $\m$ are elements of $\mathbb{R}^3$.
-This unified parameterization can be used in articulation models with at most one degree-of-freedom (DoF), namely rigid, revolute, prismatic, and prismatic~\citep{jain2020screwnet}.
+This unified parameterization can be used in articulation models with at most one degree-of-freedom (DoF), namely rigid, revolute, prismatic, and helical~\citep{jain2020screwnet}.
 Additionally, we estimate the parameters of a distribution $p(q_{1:n-1} | \mathcal{I}_{1:n})$ representing uncertainty over the configurations $q_{1:n-1}$ identifying the rigid body transformations between the two parts in the given sequence of images $\mathcal{I}_{1:n}$ under model $\mathcal{M}$ with parameters $\phi$.
-Configurations $q_i, i \in \{1...n-1\}$ correspond to a set of tuples, $q_i = (\theta_i, d_i)$, defining a rotation around and a displacement along the screw axis $\mathsf{S}$.
+Configurations $q_i, i \in \{1...n-1\}$ correspond to a set of tuples, $q_i = (\theta_i, d_i)$, defining a rotation around and a displacement along the screw axis $\mathsf{S}$\footnote{Please refer to the supplementary material for further details}.
 We assume that the relative motion between the two object parts is determined by a single articulation model.

-\textbf{Background:} DUST-net uses a reparameterization of the space of rigid body transformations that allows distributions over an object's articulation model parameters to be defined naturally.
-Here, we briefly describe the mathematical foundation leveraged in the proposed distribution over articulation parameters.

-\textbf{Screw Transformations:} Chasles' theorem states that \textit{``Any displacement of a body in space can be accomplished by means of a rotation of the body about a unique line in space accompanied by a translation of the body parallel to that line"}~\citep{siciliano2016springer}.
-Such a line is called a screw axis, $\mathsf{S}$.
-We represent this line using Pl\"{u}cker coordinates, given as $(\lhat, \m)$ for a $l = \mathbf{p} + x\lhat$, with moment vector $\mathbf{m} = \mathbf{p} \times \lhat$,~\citep{siciliano2016springer, jia2019}.
-The constraints $\norm{\lhat} = 1$ and $\langle\lhat,\m\rangle = 0$ ensure that the degrees of freedom of the line in space are restricted to four.
-The rigid body displacement in $SE(3)$ as a screw transform is then defined as $ \sigma = (\mathbf{l}, \mathbf{m}, \theta, d)$, where the linear displacement $d$ and the rotation $\theta$ are connected through the pitch $h$ of the screw axis, $d = h \theta$.